 Integrate insights about ply-split techniques, varieties of yarn, product ideas, etc. into your work

 1. What resources do I need to bring for this class?

 Happy hands, and an inquisitive mind.
 The Hive will provide the remaining material for the workshop.
 Don't forget to bring your masks and sanitizers along.

 2. What safety precautions will be taken at The Hive?

-Our premises are sanitized regularly.
-We will be working in small groups and social distancing norms will be strictly followed.
+We will be working in small groups.
 Masks are compulsory when indoors or within close proximity.
 However, the participants are responsible for their own health & safety.

 Cancellation Policy: In the unlikely event of The Hive cancelling any of its programmes for any reason, registered participants will be refunded the entire amount within 15 business days.
 Course dropouts by participants will be eligible for refund as follows: 30+ days before the event - 75% refund; 15-30 days before the event: 50% refund; less than 15 days - 0% refund.
 Attendee changes can be accommodated up to 14 days prior to the event.